Pricing Data

 Prioritize evidence with clear quantities, unit prices, descriptions, parent award context, and similar manufacturing or fabrication scope.
 Separate strong comparables from weak analogies and explain how each should or should not influence pricing.Service Contract Inventory context

-Use this component when a labor-heavy federal services pricing question needs contractor footprint, incumbent workshare, FTE, reported-hours, subcontractor reliance, or derived hourly-rate context.
+Use this workflow when a labor-heavy federal services pricing question needs contractor footprint, incumbent workshare, FTE, reported-hours, subcontractor reliance, or derived hourly-rate context.
 GovTribe AI can use Service Contract Inventory records to pressure-test staffing volume and workshare assumptions before a price-to-win or recompete pricing review.

 Service Contract Inventory context is not a wage source, not a GSA Schedule ceiling-rate source, and not a complete award obligation history.
 It is most useful when paired with wage baselines, labor-rate benchmarks, line-item evidence, federal award records, and company-provided assumptions.